Upgrading to Hasura Migrations Config v3

 This file specifies the Metadata related to a table called

 public schema.
 This means that each table will have it's own file for

-Also note that Metadata related to functions is also managed in a similar fashion.
+Also note that Metadata related to custom functions is also managed in a similar fashion.

 When doing a